 Why APIs are great at verifying mileage

 As cars are becoming increasingly internet-connected, we don’t always have to depend on hardware to do the things that matter most.
 Smartcar is a pure software alternative that uses API technology to offer the perfect mileage verification solution to auto insurance companies.

 - Accurate: APIs return a car’s real odometer reading — not an estimate of how far the vehicle has travelled based on trips and location.
 Your business will be able to finally provide precise pricing and underwriting, while your customers will never again complain about inaccurately reported mileage.

 - Easy to use and reliable: Smartcar’s onboarding process just takes a few clicks from any mobile or web app.
 Customers will no longer have to wait to receive a device in the mail.
 They won’t have to install any hardware in their vehicle, but will simply log into their existing car account and accept a list of permissions.
 Once that’s done, customers won’t need to worry about incorrect installations, loose connections, or dead car batteries.

-- Tamper-resistant: With a pure software solution, your insurance product will be able to read a car’s actual odometer regularly and automatically.
+- Tamper-resistant: With a car API, your insurance product will be able to read a car’s actual odometer regularly and automatically.
 Customers won’t be able to commit mileage fraud, because they won’t be able to hide or rig any information.
 This way, you won’t ever need to worry about lost profits from premium leakage again.